Philip Rosseter

 Rosseter was also involved in the Jacobean theatre.
 In 1609 he and Robert Keysar became shareholders in a company of boy actors, the Children of the Chapel.
 The company had lost their royal patronage in 1606 as a result of their satire of Jacobean court scandals, but Rosseter was permitted to restore their former title, the Children of the Queen's Revels, in 1610.
-Rosseter remained connected to the Jacobean court during this period, in 1612 and 1613 he produced three play by the "Children of the Chapel" for Prince Charles, Princess Elizabeth and the Prince Palatine, and he played the lute on 15 February 1613 in George Chapman's The Memorable Masque of the Middle Temple and Lincoln's Inn, a part of the celebrations at the wedding of Princess Elizabeth and Frederick V of the Palatinate.
+Rosseter remained connected to the Jacobean court during this period, in 1612 and 1613 he produced three plays by the "Children of the Chapel" for Prince Charles, Princess Elizabeth and the Prince Palatine, and he played the lute on 15 February 1613 in George Chapman's The Memorable Masque of the Middle Temple and Lincoln's Inn, a part of the celebrations at the wedding of Princess Elizabeth and Frederick V of the Palatinate.

-In 1614, the Children of the Queen's Revels' lease for Whitefriars Theatre expired, and Rosseter obtained a license from King James to build a new theatre at Porter's Hall, near the Blackfriars Theatre.
-Boundary changes brought the site within the City of London, however, where the lord mayor and aldermen strongly objected to the establishment of the theater.
+In 1614, the Children of the Queen's Revels' lease for Whitefriars Theatre expired, and Rosseter obtained a licence from King James to build a new theatre at Porter's Hall, near the Blackfriars Theatre.
+Boundary changes brought the site within the City of London, however, where the lord mayor and aldermen strongly objected to the establishment of the theatre.
 After a controversial trial in which Lord Chief Justice Coke found for the London authorities, the nearly-completed playhouse was demolished in 1617.
 Rosseter made attempts to operate the boy actors, now known as the Children of the Late Queen's Revels, as a touring company, but he withdrew as a shareholder by 1620, and the company disbanded shortly afterwards.